Next-Gen Wearables: The Best Smart Rings of 2025

 Traditional wearables were limited by short battery life and required a Bluetooth connection to a smartphone.

-Next-gen wearables are more power-efficient, explore self-powering methods like energy harvesting, and offer advanced, independent connectivity options such as 5G and satellite support.
+Next-gen bio-metric devices are more power-efficient, explore self-powering methods like energy harvesting, and offer advanced, independent connectivity options such as 5G and satellite support.

 The Evolution of Wearables